How to work with search results in Azure Cognitive Search

 You would create a method that accepts the selected sort option as input, and returns an ordered list for the criteria associated with that option.

 While the default scoring is sufficient for many scenarios, we recommend basing relevance on a custom scoring profile instead.
 A custom scoring profile gives you a way to boost items that are more beneficial to your business.
 See Add scoring profiles for more information.

 Search navigation is common on a results page, often located at the side or top of a page.
 In Azure Cognitive Search, faceted navigation provides self-directed search based on predefined filters.
-See Faceted navigation in Azure Search for details.
+See Faceted navigation in Azure Cognitive Search for details.

 Filters at the page level